 With this in mind, it switched to offering only semi-autonomous pension fund solutions rather than full-value insurance at the start of 2019.
 This is because the "third contributor", i.e. interest, has a far bigger impact in semi-autonomous solutions with broadly diversified asset allocations than in full-value insurance, where investment options are heavily restricted by strict regulations.

-With regard to interest, it makes a major difference whether your retirement assets earn 1%, i.e. the BVG minimum interest rate, or 2%, which is possible with a semi-autonomous solution.
-Twice the interest rate can increase a person's pension by up to 20% over the course of their working life up to retirement thanks to compound interest.
-This alone could mean several hundred francs more a month for some people.
+The amount of future retirement benefits depends mainly on the interest earned on the retirement capital.
+It thus makes a big difference whether it earns interest at the statutory minimum rate of 1%, which normally applies with full-value insurance, or 2%, which is possible over the long term with a semi-autonomous solution.
+Doubling the rate of interest can increase a person's pension by up to 20% over the course of their working life up to retirement thanks to compound interest.
+This could mean several hundred francs more a month for some people.